Experimentation / CRO

 • More than one goal tree map is allowed.

-• We should also track program metrics to ensure the success of your experimentation program.
+• You should also track program metrics to ensure the success of your experimentation program.
 For starters, you should track experiment velocity: the number of winning tests and learnings to communicate to the wider business.

 Did you like this article?